 TDEE Calculator

-Estimate your total daily energy expenditure using the Mifflin-St Jeor equation and activity multipliers.
+Estimate your total daily energy expenditure with Mifflin-St Jeor and standard activity multipliers.

 Energy Needs Snapshot

-BMR is the floor, TDEE adds activity-driven calorie lift.
+BMR is the floor; TDEE adds activity-driven calorie lift.

 How to use it